luis-cj/data-science-solar-power-plant/README.md

 - Module temperature sensor: 1 for each plant

 All the sensors retrieve data every 15 minutes, and the total data set comprises 34 days.

+### 5. Seed questions
+These are the first questions we need to start finding relevant insights.
+Different questions apply to each lever.

+About irradiance:

+- Is there enough irradiance every day?
+- Is it similar for both power plants?
+- What is its hourly distribution for each plant?
+- How does it relate to ambient and module temperature?

+About panel status (DC generation):

+- What is the relationship between irradiance and DC generation?
+- Is it affected by ambient or module temperature?
+- Is it similar for both power plants?
+- What is its daily distribution for each plant?
+- Is it constant throughout the days?
+- Has there been any failure?

+About inverters' performance (AC generation):

+- What is the relationship between DC and AC generation?
+- Is it similar for both power plants?
+- What is its daily distribution for each plant?
+- Is it constant throughout the days?
+- Is it constant for every inverter?
+- Has there been any failure?

+About sensors:

+- Are the irradiance data reliable?
+- Are the temperature data reliable?
+- Are the DC data reliable?
+- Are the AC data reliable?
+- Are data between both power plants similar?